 Any further questions should be directed to the payroll office:

-In response to the COVID-19 pandemic, the physical payroll office in Craig Hall will not be open to the public, and walk-ins will not be accepted.
 Students may submit Payroll-related inquiries during regular business hours via the HR Shared Services form.

 Hours: 8:30 AM – 4:30 PM M-F